JuliaData/DataFramesMeta.jl/docs/src/index.md

 Missings.jl provides the `passmissing` function-wrapper to help get around these
 roadblocks: `passmissing(f)(args...)` will return `missing` if any of `args` is missing.
-Similarly, DataFramesMeta.jl provides the `@passmissing` function to wrap the anonymous functions created by DataFramesMeta.jl in `Missings.passmissing`.
+Similarly, DataFramesMeta.jl provides the `@passmissing` function to wrap the anonymous functions created by row-wise transformations in DataFramesMeta.jl in `Missings.passmissing`.

 The expression